Myopia vs. Astigmatism: What’s the Difference?

 - Both: can cause eye strain, squinting, and headaches

-It is also possible to have both myopia and astigmatism at the same time, which is very common.
+It is also possible to have myopia and astigmatism at the same time, which is very common.

 4. What Symptoms Can Myopia or Astigmatism Cause?

-- blurry vision
+- blurred vision

 - squinting to see more clearly